Children looked after in England including adoptions

 Additional information on offending, health promotion checks, immunisations, dental checks, health assessments and substance misuse problem identification and intervention is also collected through the SSDA903.
 This is collected for children who have been looked after continuously for at least 12 months on 31 March.
 This information was previously collected via the Outcome Indicators (OC2) return which contained aggregated local authority level data.
 In the 2008 to 2009 collection this information was added to the SSDA903 and is now routinely collected at child level.

-A more detailed timeline of changes to the SSDA903 collection is given in the Annex.
+A more detailed timeline of changes to the SSDA903 collection is given in Annex A.

 Historical revisions to the data